-HTML stands for HyperText Markup Language.
-An HTML email newsletter uses HTML code to add colors, links, designs, and tables to make the email message look like a web page.
-Email newsletters generally convert more consumers than text emails and are an integral part of email marketing strategies.
-It is vital to have a plain text version of your email available for readers whose email client or settings do not support HTML emails.
+HTML stands for Hypertext Markup Language.
+An HTML email newsletter uses code to add colors, links, designs, and tables, so it looks like a web page.
+Email newsletters generally convert more consumers in marketing strategies.
+It is vital to have a plain text version of your email available for readers whose email client does not support HTML emails.
 You can use Multipart/Alternative MIME to send both an HTML and a plain text email at the same time.
 The recipient’s email client will choose the best version to display.
+Fundamental HTML Newsletter Principles

 - Simple.
 Stay focused on the end goal of your message.

-- Post images on a public server.
-When embedding images make sure the path is correct and all images are easy to access through an open web server.
+- Post images on public When embedding images, make sure the path is correct, and all images are easy to access through an open or public web server.
 This allows the recipient to download images if they want to.

 - Newsletter width 600px or less.
 Keep the recipient’s preview pane size in mind when deciding the width of your email.
 Most preview panes are small, so keep your HTML newsletter below 600px.